PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused indexed-owner, terminal, core-guard, and architecture gate is `357 passed in 19.46s`.

+The preceding final rank-four channelwise broadcast block now retains complete reconciliation evidence under its unchanged exact repair counter.
+The existing reconciliation→sort→layout-inference order and the following mixed-singleton Concat boundary are unchanged.

+This checkpoint extends the expanded related gate to `1214 passed in 30.53s`;
+the focused binary-owner, convergence, terminal, and architecture gate is `286 passed in 17.42s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.